 FAQs Regarding Client Assets

 Established in 1926, J & E Davy Holdings (“JEDH” or the “J & E Davy Group”), the holding company for the J & E Davy Group is Ireland’s leading provider of wealth management, asset management, capital markets and financial advisory services.
-The Davy Group is headquartered in Dublin, with offices in London, Belfast, Cork and Galway.
-Employing over 600 people, we offer a broad range of services to private clients, small businesses, corporations and institutional investors, and organise our activities around five interrelated business areas - Asset Management, Capital Markets, Corporate Finance, Private Clients and Research.
+The J & E Davy Group is headquartered in Dublin, with offices in London, Belfast, Cork and Galway.
+Employing over 680 people, we offer a broad range of services to private clients, small businesses, corporations and institutional investors.

-As the leading broker in the Irish market, we accounted for over 43% of all dealings in Irish equities on the Irish Stock Exchange in 2014*.
-Davy is a primary dealer in Irish Government Bonds and acts as arranger on most corporate bond issues.
-We advise 65% of companies on the Irish Stock Exchange, including 8 of Ireland’s top 10 listed companies**.
-We are Ireland’s leading ESM and AIM adviser, representing approximately 72% of companies quoted on the ESM market**, and 18 companies quoted on the AIM market of the London Stock Exchange***.
+As the leading broker in the Irish market, we accounted for over 44% of all dealings in Irish equities on the Irish Stock Exchange in 2017*.
+Davy is a primary dealer in Irish Government Bonds and acts as arranger on most Irish corporate bond issues.
+We advise approximately 69% of companies on the Irish Stock Exchange, including 7 of Ireland’s top 10 listed companies**.
+We are Ireland’s leading ESM and AIM adviser, representing approximately 77% of companies quoted on the ESM market**, and 13 companies quoted on the AIM market of the London Stock Exchange***.
 Davy advised and executed on over 70% of funds raised on the Irish Stock Exchange between 2015 and 2017 and we have been consistently recognized by the world’s top names in financial services for the quality of our research and service.

 Q: Who regulates Davy?

-Davy is a member of Euronext Dublin and the London Stock Exchange and Euronext.
+Davy is a member of Euronext Dublin and the London Stock Exchange.
 In the UK, Davy is authorised by the Central Bank of Ireland and authorised and subject to limited regulation by the Financial Conduct Authority.
-Details about the extent of our authorisation and regulation by the Financial Conduct Authority are available from us on request.
+Details about the extent of our authorisation and regulation by the Financial Conduct Authority are available on request.

 Q: What are the Client Asset Requirements (CAR)?

-A: The Client Asset Requirements have been imposed by the Central Bank of Ireland on investment firms that hold client assets.
-The requirements are imposed under S.I.
-No 104 of 2015, Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) and the Client Asset Regulations 2015 for Investment Firms.
+A: The Client Asset Reare applicable to investment firms that hold client assets.
+The requirements are imposed under Part 6 of S.I.
+No. 604 of 2017 Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Investment Firms) Regulations 2017.

-The Central Bank of Ireland has imposed detailed client asset rules over and above those set down in MiFID.
-A copy of CAR is available on the Central Bank of Ireland’s website at www.centralbank.ie/regulation/industry-market-sectors/client-assets/client-assets-legislation.
+A copy of the Regulations is available on the Central Bank of Ireland’s website at www.centralbank.ie/regulation/industry-market-sectors/client-assets/client-assets-legislation.

-3. The maintenance of public confidence in the client asset regime.
+1. Maintaining public confidence in the client assets regime;

-Q: What basic safeguards are in place under CAR?
+Q: What safeguards are in place under Client Asset Requirements?

 Q: How does the Davy nominee service work?